nmenant/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab2.rst

    :scale: 50 %
    :align: center

-First open *Dockerfile* by right-clicking on the filename and selecting *Edit*.
+On the left panel, first open *Dockerfile* by right-clicking on the filename and selecting *Edit*.

 .. image:: ../images/lab2-winscp-edit-local-dockerfile.png
    :scale: 50 %